awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 1. The publisher of the application can remove permissions using the `[put\-application\-policy](https://docs.aws.amazon.com/cli/latest/reference/serverlessrepo/put-application-policy.html)` command\.

-1. A user from the *master account* of an AWS Organization can perform an [unshare application](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/applications-applicationid-unshare.html) operation on any application shared with the organization, even if the application was published by a user from a different account\.
+1. A user from the *management account* of an AWS Organization can perform an [unshare application](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/applications-applicationid-unshare.html) operation on any application shared with the organization, even if the application was published by a user from a different account\.
 **Note**
 When an application is unshared from an AWS Organization with the "unshare application" operation, it cannot be shared with AWS Organization again\.